Easy retirement? Only for a privileged few

 “Only the privileged have access to a secure retirement,” says Teresa Ghilarducci, a labor economist at the New School for Social Research.

-It’s easier to save when you’re making more money, and the vast majority of the income gains have gone to the top in recent years.
+It’s much easier to save for retirement when you’re making more money, and the vast majority of the income gains have gone only to the top in recent years.

 The benefit of making more money goes beyond having more to save.
 Higher-income households also get a bigger after-tax benefit from putting money into a 401(k) or another tax-advantaged account, because their contributions would have been taxed at a higher rate than lower-income households’.

 The death of the traditional pension means the burden is on us to save, and that’s why access to 401(k) and other retirement plans is so important.